top of page

 Jennifer Hardy

 The FDA just gave the green light for Wegovy (semaglutide) to treat metabolic-associated steatohepatitis (MASH) in adults with moderate to advanced liver scarring.
-That makes Wegovy the first GLP-1 approved for this serious liver disease, one that affects nearly 15 million Americans and is only getting more common.
+This makes Wegovy the first GLP-1 approved for this serious liver disease, which affects nearly 15 million Americans and is becoming increasingly common.

 wegovy approved for mash (liver disease)

-MASH happens when fat builds up in the liver, triggers inflammation, and leaves scar tissue behind.
-It’s often tied to conditions like obesity, type 2 diabetes, or high cholesterol.
+MASH occurs when fat accumulates in the liver, leading to inflammation and scar tissue formation.
+It is often associated with conditions like obesity, type 2 diabetes, and high cholesterol.

-Many people don’t feel symptoms until the damage is severe, but fatigue, muscle weakness, and unexplained weight loss can be signs.
-If left untreated, MASH can progress to cirrhosis, liver cancer, or even the need for a transplant.
+Many individuals do not experience symptoms until the damage is significant.
+However, signs such as fatigue, muscle weakness, and unexplained weight loss may indicate the presence of MASH.
+If left untreated, MASH can progress to severe conditions like cirrhosis, liver cancer, or even necessitate a transplant.

 How Wegovy Helps with MASH

-Wegovy promotes weight loss, which helps, but researchers think other mechanisms may also reduce inflammation and fibrosis.
-The FDA granted this approval through its accelerated pathway, which means Wegovy showed clear improvements in biopsy data.
-Longer-term results still need to prove that it reduces liver-related deaths, transplants, or hospitalizations.
+Wegovy promotes weight loss, which is beneficial.
+Researchers believe that it may also reduce inflammation and fibrosis through other mechanisms.
+The FDA granted this approval through its accelerated pathway, indicating that Wegovy demonstrated clear improvements in biopsy data.
+However, longer-term results are still needed to confirm its effectiveness in reducing liver-related deaths, transplants, or hospitalizations.

-In an ongoing phase 3 trial with 800 adults, 63 percent of participants on Wegovy saw MASH resolution with no worsening of fibrosis after 72 weeks, compared with 34 percent on placebo.
+In an ongoing phase 3 trial involving 800 adults, 63 percent of participants on Wegovy experienced MASH resolution without worsening fibrosis after 72 weeks.
+In comparison, only 34 percent of those on placebo saw similar results.

-Another 37 percent had improved fibrosis with no MASH worsening versus 22 percent on placebo.
-The study runs for 240 weeks, so the big-picture outcomes are still to come.
+Additionally, 37 percent of participants had improved fibrosis without MASH worsening, compared to 22 percent on placebo.
+The study will continue for 240 weeks, so comprehensive outcomes are still forthcoming.

 • Nausea